-For purposes of Option 4C, an employer-proposed alternative must be as effective as Options 1, 2 or 3 in reducing drive-alone commute trips (or vehicle emissions).
-Air District staff will review the employer's proposal, and may contact the employer for additional information.
+For purposes of Option 4C, an employer-proposed alternative must be effective in reducing drive-alone commute trips.
+Air District staff will review the employer's proposal and may contact the employer for additional information.
 Air

 District staff will notify the employer within 30 days as to whether the employer's proposed alternative has been approved.